rabbitmq/rabbitmq-website/site/web-stomp.md

           [{sockjs_opts, [{sockjs_url, "https://cdn.jsdelivr.net/sockjs/0.3.4/sockjs.min.js"}]}]}
     ].

+## Basic HTTP Authentication

 The `use_http_auth` option extends the authentication by allowing clients to send the login and passcode in the HTTP Authorization header (using HTTP Basic Auth).
 If present, these credentials will be used.
 Otherwise, the default STOMP credentials are used.
 The credentials found in the CONNECT frame, if any, are ignored.

+This is an advanced feature that is only exposed via the [advanced configuration file](/configure.html#configuration-file) or the <a href="/configure.html#erlang-term-config-file">classic config format</a>:

     [
       {rabbitmq_web_stomp,